microbiomedata/nmdc-runtime/docs/tutorials/auth.md

 Share a new user's password securely with them.
 For example, a free instance of the open-source [snappass](https://github.com/pinterest/snappass) web app is hosted by `dwinston` at
-<https://snappass-polyneme.herokuapp.com/>.
-This will generate a one-time link that you can email to
+<https://snappass.polyneme.xyz/>.
+This will generate a one-time link that you can email, send via
-the new user (you cannot send the link via Slack because Slack by default opens links in order to display a preview of the page content).
+Slack message, etc. to the new user.

 ## Create a Site Client